Firefighters investigating blaze that destroyed Oklahoma City home

-OKLAHOMA CITY – Fire crews are investigating after an early morning fire destroyed a home on the city’s west side.
+OKLAHOMA CITY - Fire crews are investigating after an early-morning fire destroys a home on the city's west side.

-It happened around 3 a.m. on Wednesday morning at a home near Czech Hall Road and Reno.
+It happened around 3 Wednesday morning at a home near Czech Hall Road and Reno.

+"My wife, her dog was barking and it woke her up.
+So, she got up and smelled smoke in the house," Gene Bryant, a neighbor, told News 4.
+"She went and let the dogs out and saw smoke coming up over the house, so she called 911."

-Fire officials said when they got to the scene, there was heavy smoke and flames coming from the home.
+Fire officials said, when they got to the scene, there was heavy smoke and flames coming from the home.

+"I came out, and the roof of the house was on fire and I went and knocked on the neighbors door to make sure nobody was there," Bryant said.
+"Looked inside, didn't see or hear anybody in the house."

 The cause of the fire and where it started is still under investigation.

-Fire officials said no one was home at the time of the fire.
+Fire officials confirmed no one was home at the time of the fire.

 According to officials, the home is a total loss.